Announcements

 Loading

-A Celebration of Life for 85-year old Henry Dean Applegarth of Chadron, NE, will be held this summer on Sat, June 1, 2024, at 10:00 at Chamberlain Chapel in Chadron.
+A Celebration of Life for 85-year old Henry Dean Applegarth of Chadron, NE, will be held this Saturday, June 1, 2024, at 10:00 at Chamberlain Chapel in Chadron.

-Graveside service are 4 weeks later in Hyannis, Nebraska, on Friday, June 28, at 10:00 at the Hyannis Cemetery in Hyannis, NE.
+Graveside service are 4 weeks later in Hyannis, NE, on Friday, June 28, at 10:00 at the Hyannis Cemetery.

 Flowers and donations may be sent to Chamberlain Chapel in Chadron.